naistangz/Technical_Training/docs/Week3_Python /OOP.md

 - An instantiation of a class
 - When a class is defined, only the description for the object is defined.
 Therefore, no memory or storage is allocated.

 **What is an instance?**
+- Also called an object
+- Objects are **instances** of types.
+- 23 is an **instance** of the type *int*
+- Instantiation is the creating of a predefined object.
+- A realisation of a template (Class of objects)

 Example:

 Objects are created for specific instances of a class.
 You might create an animal class (blueprint) as a standard way to organise all importing information about animals, and then instantiate an individual animal as an object created from the animal class - like a fish.

 ## Building blocks of OOP
 * Classes (blueprint)